 -

-Use black mulch in all visible areas near the home for a unified look.
+Use black mulch consistently in all visible garden bed areas near the home to unify the look.

 -